find your perfect postgrad program

 PGCE FundingFind a PGCE

-You want to do a PGCE then, but you’re unsure about how to fund it?
+You want to do a PGCE then and get into teaching, but you’re unsure about how to fund it?
 Well, once you've decided you're going to be a PGCE student and found out how much a PGCE costs, did you know that PGCE funding is often easier to come by than for any other course?
 Thanks to the need for high quality teachers, there are a lot of potential sources of funding, from the government, to independent societies.
 The best thing to do is to apply for as many as are relevant, because none of them should exclude eligibility for the others.

 Funding for PGCE

 So, just what PGCE funding is out there?
 For a start, PGCE students are eligible for student loans and maintenance grants, just like undergraduate students are.
 As with undergraduates, these are split into a few sections.

 The Tuition Fee Loan which covers the full cost of course fees of up to £9,250.
 When you start your non-salaried teacher training, you won’t have to pay the cost of tuition fees up front, instead apply for a Tuition Fee Loan to cover the full cost of your course, which is paid directly to your training provider from Student Finance England.
 These Tuition Fee Loans aren't means tested, so regardless of your household income you should be able to claim the full amount for your course fees.
 This loan will have to be paid back once you are earning over £25,000 per year.
 Please see the UK government website for more information.

 A Maintenance Loan of up to £11,672 is available for living costs.
 All eligible teacher trainees will qualify for at least the minimum loan amount for their living costs, regardless of household income.
 If you’re on a full-time teacher training course and live in London the minimum Maintenance Loan amount will be £5,812, and outside of London it will be £4,168 or £3,314 if you're living at home.